The Dick Clark Show

-The Dick Clark Show (also known as Dick Saturday Night Beechnut Show) is an American musical variety show broadcast weekly in the United States on the ABC television network 7:30-8 p.m.
+The Dick Clark Show (also known as Dick Clark's Saturday Night Beechnut Show) is an American musical variety show broadcast weekly in the United States on the ABC television network 7:30-8 p.m.
 (Eastern Time) on Saturdays from February 15, 1958, to September 10, 1960, sponsored (except for the first two shows) by Beechnut Gum.

 Summary

 Dick Clark, hosting throughout the entire series, introduced musical guests, who sang/performed (or, more often, lip-synced) their latest popular hit.
 Often, after a performance (and sometimes before), Clark interviewed the musician(s).
 Between performances on some shows, he also interviewed non-musical celebrity guests, usually a television or movie star—Bob Hope, Johnny Carson, Tony Randall, and Chuck Connors, among others.

 The show was typically staged live, in New York City, at Manhattan's Little Theater (now the Helen Hayes Theatre).
 For the Manhattan broadcasts, the audience sat in theater seats, rather than standing and dancing as in Clark's concurrent pop-music show, American Bandstand—this distinction is the best method to identify whether a video recording of an artist's performance is from this show, or from American Bandstand.

 The show was occasionally broadcast from remote locations across the United States.
 The May 30, 1959, show was broadcast from the Sheraton Hotel in Binghamton, New York.
 Three shows, spanning from August 22, 1959, through September 5, 1959, were broadcast remotely from Hollywood, California.
 Another set of five shows were broadcast remotely from various locations across the country between June 11, 1960, and July 9, 1960.

 Given that the show ran continually year-round for over two-and-a-half years, resulting in 136 episodes, there were no seasons as such.
 However, the "first season" of 29 shows could be said to have run from the premiere through August 30, 1958, the "second season" of 53 shows, September 6, 1958, through September 5, 1959, and the "third season" of 54 shows, September 12, 1959, through September 10, 1960.